Ohio Residents- Ask about Ohio Ace Program and if your family qualifies.

 Situation #3- Devotion in Japan is Paramount

 Lastly, when it comes to Japanese culture, devotion is paramount.
-At one particular two-day conference in Japan, I was a new teacher and felt that, due to my newness, it was imperative that I was engaged and focused at these crucial meetings for which my employer was paying.
-To my surprise, other teachers, who had been in the organization a few years longer than I, would sit in on training sessions and instead of paying attention to the presenter, they would peck away on their laptops as if to say that what the host was presenting wasn't important.
+At one particular two-day conference in Japan, I was a new teacher and felt that, due to my newness, I needed to be engaged and focused at these crucial meetings for which my employer was paying.
+To my surprise, other teachers, who had been in the organization a few years longer than I, would sit in on training sessions.
+Instead of paying attention to the presenter, they would peck away on their laptops as if to say that what the host was presenting wasn't necessary.
 As you can imagine, this sent the wrong message to those newer and more impressionable teachers who were in their company.
 Unfortunately, when the newcomer to Japan brings a lack of team spirit, it is done to the host's dismay.
-Engaged with what is taking place on your smartphone, taking extended restroom breaks, and "not being yourself" due to recovering from a hangover are some examples I witnessed when my peers checked out early from meetings, training sessions, and functions while teaching in Japan.
+Engaged with what is taking place on your smartphone, taking extended restroom breaks, and "not being yourself" due to recovering from a hangover are some examples I witnessed.
+This occurred when my peers checked out early from meetings, training sessions, and functions while teaching in Japan.

 On the one hand, your local support group may not make themselves as readily available to you as they did before because of the burden you are unknowingly causing.
 On the other hand, the hiring organization that has you under a contract may eventually be unable to see the need to have a relationship with those that cause so much inconvenience and will seek other ways to fill the void that you are currently filling.
 In short, execute proper time management with your commitments, arrive 15 minutes early, and keep your actions and words consistent with each other by staying committed until the very end.
 You will be doing your best with your interactions while in Japan.